 Another example is the self-gravitating gas in a low dimensional space.
-As the interaction is attractive, one and two dimensional gravitational systems are self-confining and one can safely take the infinite volume limit $V \to \infty$ and focus on the scaling of the energy with the number of particles.
+As the interaction, $V_G(r) = -Gm^2r^{-1}$, is attractive, one and two dimensional gravitational systems are self-confining.
+One can then safely take the infinite volume limit $V \to \infty$ and focus on the scaling of the energy with the number of particles.
 In order to avoid the non-extensivity of the energy, the gravitational constant can be rescaled by a factor 1/N, the so-called Kac prescription.
-However, the energy remains non-additive after this rescaling.
+However, the energy remains non-additive after this rescaling, in particular, in three spatial dimensions.
+The statistical physics of self-gravitating systems falls into this class of bizarre problems and there is much current research [14, 15, 16] to try to elucidate their properties.